MycroftAI/documentation/_pages/integration-testrunner.md

 ]
 ```

-The double test of contexts in the end is due to both using ```changed_context``` and ```assert```, one of which is of cause not needed.
+The double test of contexts in the end is due to both using ```changed_context``` and ```assert```, one of which is of course not needed.

-The internal test format above is actually quite powerful, the code already supports that operations can be nested to any depth, for instance:
+The internal test format above is actually quite powerful.
+The code already supports that operations can be nested to any depth, for instance:

 ```
 [['and',
     ['endsWith', 'type', 'AddTaskToListIntent'],